 2. What are equity-oriented debt funds?

-If a fund invests at least 65% of its portfolio in equities and the rest in debt instruments, it is known as equity-oriented debt fund or equity-oriented hybrid fund.
-Conversely, if a fund invests more than 65% in debt securities and the remaining in equity, it is called debt-oriented hybrid fund.
+If a fund invests at least 65% of its portfolio in equities, then it is known as equity-oriented debt fund or equity-oriented hybrid fund.
+Conversely, if a fund invests more than 65% in debt securities and the remaining in equity, it is called a debt-oriented hybrid fund.

-Under equity exposure funds usually invest in shares of listed companies in finance, healthcare, FMCG, Engineering, chemicals, technology, IT etc. Under debt exposure funds usually invest in debt securities like corporate bonds, government bonds and securities, debentures, structured debts, guaranteed loans etc.
+Under equity exposure, funds usually invest in shares of listed companies in finance, healthcare, FMCG, Engineering, chemicals, technology, IT, etc. Under debt exposure, funds typically invest in debt securities like corporate bonds, government bonds and securities, debentures, structured debts, guaranteed loans, and so on.

 3. What are the benefits of equity-oriented debt funds?

-In spite of having lower risk, equity-oriented hybrid funds have been able to give attractive returns consistently over the last few years.
+Despite having lower risk, the equity-oriented hybrid funds have been able to give attractive returns consistently over the last few years.